gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 --- abstract

-This document defines a format for hints about Trust Anchors of trusted third parties for use with Ephemeral Diffie-Hellman Over COSE (EDHOC).
+This document defines a format for transport of hints about Trust Anchors of trusted third parties when using the lightweight authenticated key exchange protocol Ephemeral Diffie-Hellman Over COSE (EDHOC).

 --- middle